 - In Spyro 2: Ripto's Rage!, there is a challenge where you have to protect a village of cavemen from being eaten by dinosaurs.
 If one of them catches a caveman, he eats him whole and spits out a single bone.

-- One of the animations of the Arachnarok Spider in Total War: Warhammer is to eat an enemy and then spit out its weapons.
+- Total War: Warhammer: One of the Arachnarok Spider's kill animations has it eat an enemy and then spit out their weapons.

 - Looney Tunes